evlist/wp-plugin-codespace/plugins-src/hello-world/README.md

 - Shows when the plugin was activated

 ### 4. Admin Bar Node
-- Adds a "👋 Hello World" node to the WordPress admin bar (for administrators)
+- Adds a "👋 Local Hello World" node to the WordPress admin bar (for administrators)
 - Includes a submenu item to test the REST API endpoint

 ### 5. Footer Marker